ravian-salman/DeFI-Exchange/README.md

     <td> TelGates Inc. </td>
   </tr>
  </table>
-All SmartContracts are deployed on Ropsten Testnet.
+All SmartContracts are deployed on any network.
 Pull requests are always welcome.
 If you found any issues while using our DApp, please report using the Issues tab on Github.

 <h3> Questions or Concerns? </h3>